MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/dynamic-email-content.md

 ## Use assist-edit to place dynamic field values

-The **Assist Edit**  button  **&lt;/&gt;**  helps you construct valid dynamic expressions to position field values and links from recipient contact records, the message content settings, and other database values.
+The **Assist Edit**  button  **&lt;/&gt;**  helps you construct valid dynamic expressions to position field values from recipient contact records, the message content settings, and other database values.
 This button is provided on the text formatting toolbar whenever you select a text block in the graphical designer.
-The button is also provided for the subject field and for the from-address and from-name fields.
+The button is also provided for some settings fields, such as the subject, from-address, and from-name fields.

 Start by positioning your cursor in the field where you want to insert the dynamic text, and then select the  **Assist Edit**  button  **&lt;/&gt;**  to open a drop-down list showing a selection of data sources appropriate for your current context, which can include some or all the following:

 - **Contact[context]**: Places a field value, such as a first name, from each recipient's contact record.
 - **Content settings[context]**: Places a field value from the content settings—a subscription center URL, forwarding URL, and the sender postal address are included here.
-- **Message[context]**: Places values that relate to the message itself; currently, this includes the open-as-webpage URL and the various dynamic values used in [double opt-in emails](https://review.docs.microsoft.com/en-us/dynamics365/customer-engagement/marketing/double-opt-in?branch=Marketing-July-2018).
+- **Message[context]**: Places values that relate to the message itself; currently, this includes the open-as-webpage URL and the various dynamic values used in [double opt-in emails](double-opt-in.md).
 - **Account**: Places a value from a specific account record.
 - **Contact**: Places a value from a specific contact record (not the recipient's record).
 - **Event**: Places a link to a specific event sign-up page, or a field value from the page.